drhsqlite/fossil-mirror/test/markdown-test3.md

   This should be presented **verbatim** (without any [markup][^]) in the end of the footnotes.

-  Default skin renders label in red bold font and the main text as gray.
+  Default skin renders label in red font and the main text in gray.
   Other styling may also apply.

 Inline footnotes are supported.(^These may be usefull for adding